ljbo82/cpp-project-builder-core/README.md

 <a name="var-build-dir-base"></a>
 * **`BUILD_DIR_BASE`**
   * Mandatory: no
-  * Declaration: Environment
+  * Common declaration: Environment
   * Default value: `build`

-  * Description: Sets the name of the base directory (relative to project Makefile directory) where all build artifacts will be placed
+  Sets the name of the base directory (relative to project Makefile directory) where all build artifacts will be placed.

 <a name="var-build-dir"></a>
 * **`BUILD_DIR`**
   * Mandatory: no
-  * Declaration: Environment
+  * Common declaration: Environment
   * Default value: `$(HOST)`

-  * Description: Sets the name of the directory (relative to [`$(BUILD_DIR_BASE)`](#var-build-dir-base) where all build artifacts will be placed
+  Sets the name of the directory (relative to [`$(BUILD_DIR_BASE)`](#var-build-dir-base) where all build artifacts will be placed.

 <a name="var-dist-dir-base"></a>
 * **`DIST_DIR_BASE`**
   * Mandatory: no
-  * Declaration: Environment
+  * Common declaration: Environment
   * Default value: `dist`

-  * Description: Sets the name of the base directory (relative to project Makefile directory) where all distribution artifacts will be placed
+  Sets the name of the base directory (relative to project Makefile directory) where all distribution artifacts will be placed.

 <a name="var-dist-dir"></a>
 * **`DIST_DIR`**
   * Mandatory: no
-  * Declaration: Environment
+  * Common declaration: Environment
   * Default value: `$(HOST)`

-  * Description: Sets the name of the directory (relative to [`$(DIST_DIR_BASE)`](#var-dist-dir-base)) where all distribution artifacts will be placed
+  Sets the name of the directory (relative to [`$(DIST_DIR_BASE)`](#var-dist-dir-base)) where all distribution artifacts will be placed.

 <a name="var-as"></a>
 * **`AS`**
   * Mandatory: no
-  * Declaration: Environment or Makefile
+  * Common declaration: Environment or Makefile
   * Default value: `as`

-  * Description: Sets the name of native assembler executable.
+  Sets the name of native assembler executable.

 <a name="var-ar"></a>
 * **`AR`**
   * Mandatory: no
-  * Declaration: Environment or Makefile
+  * Common declaration: Environment or Makefile
   * Default value: `as`

-  * Description: Sets the name of native archiver executable.
+  Sets the name of native archiver executable.

 ## Recipes

 TBD

 ## Utility makefiles

+Along with **project.mk**, gcc-project-builder provides some utility makefiles which can be included to your project's Makefile in order to add more recipes, exposing functions, and exporting output variables, and so on.

+### doxygen.mk

+TBD

+### functions.mk

+TBD

+### functions.mk

+TBD

+### git.mk

+TBD

+### native_host.mk

 TBD